-From oil fields in places like Texas to those in Saudi Arabia and Russia, along with extraction plants and businesses, are being affected by the fall in prices.
+From oil fields in places like Texas to those in Saudi Arabia and Russia, are being affected by the fall in prices.
 Countries like Venezuela and Russia, whose economies greatly depend on oil extraction and exportation are some of the hardest hit as they try to maintain production quotas in the face of a saturated market.

 Why are oil prices down?